EHollingerFllStk/EHollingerFllStk/README.md

 - 🥁 When I’m not coding, you’ll find me plucking away on my guitar or ukulele or banging on my drums.

-- 🌱 I am currently working on following an 8 Step procedure to create snake game app and taking a deeper dive into JavaScript with a new course.
+- 🌱 I am currently working on following an 8 Step procedure to create a [snake game](https://github.com/EHollingerFllStk/snakeGame) and taking a deeper dive into JavaScript with a new course.

 ## Skills ##